RevisionZero/Piraten-Kapern-Simulator/README.md

  * Status:
    * Pending (P), Started (S), Blocked (B), Done (D)
  * Definition of Done (DoD):
    * If the feature in question does exactly what it describes without any errors within the confines of the current business logic.
-For examples, the features need not work with cards or scorinng based on matching rolls at step #2.
+To make sure that's the case, multiple runs of a game are checked to see if the feature is affecting the game as required.
+For example, the features need not work with cards or scorinng based on matching rolls at step #2.

 ### Backlog